Steins;Gate Elite: Post-release

-Steins;Gate Elite was well received by critics according to the review aggregator Metacritic, and was the 10th best reviewed PlayStation 4 game and 22nd best reviewed Nintendo Switch game of the year.
+Steins;Gate Elite was well received by critics according to the review aggregator platform Metacritic, and was the 10th best reviewed PlayStation 4 game and 22nd best reviewed Nintendo Switch game of the year.
 Famitsu enjoyed the combination of reading the visual novel script and watching the animation, and liked the newly produced animated sequences.

 Related media

 The game's opening theme, "Cosmic Looper", the insert songs "Technovision", "Sky Clad Observer" and "A.R." as well as the first ending theme "Another Heaven" are performed by Kanako Itō.
 The second ending theme, "Annie no Yubiwa" (アニーの指輪, Anī no Yubiwa), as well as the insert song "Masquerade" are performed by Yui Sakakibara.
 Both the opening and second ending themes were released on singles on September 19, 2018.
 The full Steins;Gate Elite Original Soundtrack album was released by Mages on March 18, 2020.
 Steins;Gate 0 Elite, a follow-up which updates the sequel Steins;Gate 0 in the same manner as Steins;Gate Elite did with Steins;Gate, was announced at the annual Science Adventure Live event in January 2020, and is in development by Mages.